Lou Marinoff

 Lou collaborates with think-tanks and leadership forums such as the Aspen Institute, Biovision (Lyon), Festival of Thinkers (Abu Dhabi), Horasis (Zurich), the Institute for Local Government (at the University of Arizona), Soka Gakkai International (Tokyo), Strategic Foresight Group (Mumbai), and the World Economic Forum (Davos).

-Lou has appeared in three documentary films, two of which feature professional sports.
+Lou has appeared in five documentary films, two of which feature professional sports.
 A three-time Canadian Open Table Hockey champion (1978,79, 80) and US Open Champion (2015), he continues to play and promote the sport as conducive to developing attention span and sportsmanship in children: an antidote to ADHD and bullying alike.
 The Wall Street Journal agrees, reporting in 2012 that table hockey is making a comeback.

 Lou's hobbies include photography, classical guitar, and tennis.